headlamp-k8s/headlamp/docs/development/api/modules/lib_k8s_apiProxy.md

 ▸ **deletePlugin**(`name`): `Promise`<`any`\>

 Deletes the plugin with the specified name from the system.

-This function sends a DELETE request to the server's plugin management endpoint, targeting the plugin identified by its name.The function handles the request asynchronously and returns a promise that resolves with the server's response to the DELETE operation.
+This function sends a DELETE request to the server's plugin management endpoint, targeting the plugin identified by its name.
+The function handles the request asynchronously and returns a promise that resolves with the server's response to the DELETE operation.

 **`throws`** — An ApiError if the response status is not ok.